 It may seem easy to solve other mentioned problems by starting to render roads of each class later than it is done currently but it is not so simple.

-Here fact that somebody mapped this area in OSM, lack of data in Google maps and low feature density makes OSM a clear winner for z14 and higher.
+Here a combination of facts that somebody mapped this area in OSM, lack of data in Google maps and low feature density makes OSM a clear winner for z14 and higher.
 Lower zoom levels are problematic for OSM map.
-Road network continues to be less and less readable in OSM since z13, famous "green trunk through green area" problem is making it even worse.
+Road network continues to be less and less readable in OSM since z13, famous “green trunk through green area” problem is making it even worse.

-Note that rendering roads later what would improve situation in London means harm for map in low density areas like this one.
+Note that rendering roads later what would improve rendering in London means harm for map in low density areas like this one.
 It would be much better to solve situation differently.